 If you like the flashy logos and displaying brand insignia then you’ll enjoy each of these mice.
 On the bum of each mouse, enclosed within the RGB hexagon of light, sits Cooler Master’s latest updated logo.

 Looking at the bottom you’ll find that Pixart sensor as well as a set of skates to aid with movement.

-But of all of these features my favourite is the plastic that each mouse is made of.
+But of all of these features, my favorite is the plastic that each mouse is made of.
 Those of you that follow keyboard plastics may have a rough idea about the differences between PBT and ABS plastic.

 I am a big fan of PBT plastic.
 It feels much nicer to my fingers, and textured PBT does feel a little grittier but it also adds an element of grip to each key.

-In the hand this mouse feels good thanks to the PBT plastic.
-However, it’s not just that that make the MasterMouse such a nice mouse to use.
+On the hand, this mouse feels good thanks to the PBT plastic.
+However, it’s not just that that makes the MasterMouse such a nice mouse to use.
 Scrolling the scroll wheel is smooth, it’s made of nice rubber and the grooves are well defined.

-Cycling light colours are bright and vibrant.
-Not bright enough to be too over powering or blinding but enough to enjoy when I take a peak every now and then.
+Cycling light colors are bright and vibrant.
+Not bright enough to be too overpowering or blinding but enough to enjoy when I take a peek every now and then.

 Where do I begin?
 I’m asking because I haven’t found glaringly obvious detractors that come to mind.
-There hasn’t been many, if any, times when I’ve said; “this could be easier”, “I don’t like this”, “or this could be better”.
+There haven’t been many if any, times when I’ve said; “this could be easier”, “I don’t like this”, “or this could be better”.